xwl42/tp/docs/DeveloperGuide.md

 * depends on some classes in the Model component (because the Storage component's job is to save/retrieve objects that belong to the Model)
 * delegates JSON conversion to classes such as `JsonSerializableAddressBook` / `JsonAdaptedPerson` for the address book and `JsonSerializableTimeslots` / `JsonAdaptedTimeslot` for timeslots.
 * provides concrete implementations like `JsonAddressBookStorage`, `JsonUserPrefsStorage`, and `JsonTimeslotsStorage` which read/write files on disk.

+The `StorageManager` class,
-* `StorageManager` composes the individual storage providers (address book, prefs, timeslots) and exposes unified operations so `MainApp`, `Logic`, and other components access persistence through a single entry point.
+* composes the individual storage providers (address book, prefs, timeslots)
+* exposes unified operations so `MainApp`, `Logic`, and other components access persistence through a single entry point

 The timeslots file location is configurable via `UserPrefs` and the application will create or populate the file with sample timeslots when none is present.

 ### Common classes